My Memories in “The D”

 Trammel and Whitaker.

-Bruce Kim hits a game winning home run at Tiger Stadium at a game The Bird is pitching… while I’m in the bathroom, Lol.
+Bruce Kim hits a game winning home run at Tiger Stadium against the Yankees at a game The Bird was pitching

 The gold glove third baseman Aurelio Rodriguez.